santisbon/reference/src/microk8s.md

     sudo microk8s connect-external-ceph
     ```

 Now you can create a pod that uses the `ceph-rdb` storage class (which uses the `microk8s-rbd0` pool) for a persistent volume.
-But to get more control you can [provision and consume storage](https://rook.io/docs/rook/v1.12/Storage-Configuration/Block-Storage-RBD/block-storage/) by creating [`CephCluster`](https://github.com/rook/rook/blob/release-1.12/deploy/examples/cluster-external.yaml) and `CephBlockPool` CRs and a `StorageClass` as shown [here](#storage).

 #### Configuration